 While I did like many of the positions of the Libertarian Pres candidate (although not enough to vote for him) most of the local & state candidates were either unknown to me (in many cases the only time you hear of a Libertarian candidate is when you read the ballot in the booth) or they’re so far out in left field in their positions for me to vote for them.

-Didn’t seem to please this person much.
-In fact, I think I got his/her goat.
+The questions didn’t seem to please this person much.
+In fact, I think I got his/her goat:

 As in completely abolishing county payroll – including the sheriffs dept!